opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 :--- |
 | M

-*Example 2*: Find the most common values organized by gender
+*Example 2*: Find the most common values grouped by gender

 To find the most common age grouped by gender: